 Total schemes year on year

-We continue this process back to 1997, the year when the Occupational Pensions Regulatory Authority (OPRA), the predecessor of The Pensions Regulator, took responsibility for maintaining the pension schemes register.
+We continue this process back to 1997, the year when the Occupational Pensions Regulatory Authority (the predecessor to The Pensions Regulator) took responsibility for maintaining the pension schemes register.
 In the calculations tab the number of wind ups and registrations per year is shown dating back to 1988.

 Market value of scheme assets

-In order to estimate the total amount of assets within these schemes - included in the summary charts - we've calculated average assets per member for each scheme size and status banding (where size is based on the number of members) for those schemes who have supplied the information.
+In order to estimate the total amount of assets within these schemes we've calculated average assets per member for each scheme size and status banding (where size is based on the number of members) for those schemes who have supplied the information.
 We then apply the average to the total number of members in each segment, to extrapolate an estimate for the total amount of assets in DC trust schemes with 12 or more members.

 Annual contributions (by employer and employee)

 The issue for market value of scheme assets is also present for annual contributions.
 Within the files we've shown data for reported contributions and active members in schemes which have reported contributions.